ChristofBecu/aith/README.md

 # AI Chat Application

-Welcome to the AI Chat Application!
-This project is a C++ application designed to interact with AI models, manage chat histories, and render responses in Markdown format.
-It provides a simple interface for users to communicate with AI models and store their interactions for future reference.
+This project is a lightweight C++ application for interacting with AI models in the terminal.
+It allows users to chat with AI, save conversation histories, and view responses in Markdown format for better clarity.

 ## Features
 - **Chat with AI Models**: Communicate with AI models using a simple command-line interface.